harishkesavarao/harishkesavarao.github.io/_posts/2023-03-01-azure-data-lake.md

 # Introduction
 ## Pre-requisite reading
 In order to fully understand or follow along with the article, I recommend reading some of the documents, articles and other links I have included in this section.
-If you have already worked on the AWS services I have listed below, you can skip this section.
+If you have already worked on the Azure services I have listed below, you can skip this section.

 1. [Storage account overview.](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview)
 2. [IaC on Azure.](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code)